adriengelle/ws_adriengelle/content/blog/2025-11-24_Baraus_Petrel/index.md

 Today, the species symbolizes ecological pride.
 Community-led rescue campaigns, such as “Nuits sans lumière” (Lights-Off Nights), uniting schools, associations, and municipalities to save the species.
 These events have become powerful moments of environmental awareness, reinforcing the bond between people and nature.

 ## Conservation Efforts
-The fight to save Barau’s Petrel is spearheaded by the LIFE+ Pétrels program, a €3.1 million EU-funded initiative that brings together the Parc National de La Réunion, SEOR (Société d’Études Ornithologiques de La Réunion), and other partners.
+The fight to save Barau’s Petrel is funded by the LIFE+ Pétrels program, a €3.1 million EU-funded initiative that brings together the Parc National de La Réunion, SEOR (Société d’Études Ornithologiques de La Réunion), and other partners.
 Actions include:

 1. Predator control in breeding colonies.
 2. Public awareness campaigns to reduce light pollution.